 Sports Law clinical placements are in a variety of settings, including legal departments of major leagues or sports franchises, and with law firms and lawyers doing sports law in representing individual players, teams, or leagues.
 Students’ clinical work in the field may include contract and transactional work, arbitration, litigation, research, and writing.

 Peter Carfagna, instructor of sports law courses at Harvard Law School, oversees clinical placements and students’ clinical work.
-Admission in the clinic is by application, and priority is given to students who have taken or will take one of Peter Carfagna’s sports law courses.
+Admission in the clinic is by application, and priority is given to students who have taken or who are enrolled in a fall or winter sports law course.

 How to Apply

 The Sports Law Clinic is offered in the Winter and Spring semester.
-You can learn about the required clinical course component, clinical credits, additional requirements, and the clinical application process, by reading the course catalog description and exploring the links in this section.
+You can learn about clinical credits, pre-requisite requirements, and the clinical application process by reading the course catalog description and exploring the links in this section.